How To Effectively Engage Sensory And Intuitive People - People Development Magazine

 Neuroscience offers fascinating insights into how Sensing types might process information.
 Research suggests that Sensing individuals might have heightened activity in brain areas responsible for sensory processing.
 They are adept at noticing changes in their environment, which could be linked to more active sensory cortices.

 This heightened sensory awareness means Sensing types are often excellent in roles that require attention to detail.
-For instance, a chef with a Sensing preference might be particularly good at adjusting recipes based on subtle taste differences.
+For instance, a chef with a Sensing preference might excel at adjusting recipes to account for subtle taste differences.

 Intuition and The Brain: Beyond The Obvious